DEFRA/ado-pipeline-common/docs/AppBuildAndDeploy.md

         projectName: "ProjectName"          #Mandatory
         deployFromFeature: ${{ parameters.deployFromFeature }}  #Mandatory: Default false.
 If set to True will deploy the feature branch code to Dev environment.
         appBuildConfig:
             appFrameworkType: "nodejs"      #Mandatory: "dotnet" or "nodejs" used to run the appropriate build step
-            defaultBranch: "main"         #Optional: If not set defaults to main.
-Used to check if the code version has been increased and if the build is for master or main branch or pr or feature branch
             frameworkVersion: "18.x"        #Optional: Used by DotNet and Nodejs build task.
 Defaults to 6.x.
 For Node JS 18.x
             projectPath: "./package.json"   #Mandatory: Used to extract project version.
 For DotNet projects provide the csproj file path.
 For NodeJS package.json file path.
             manifestPath: "./package.json"  #Mandatory: Used by Snyk to identify the vulnerabilities.  packages.config (.NET Framework) .proj file or project.json or project.assets.json for (.NET Core) package.json for (NodeJS)